Top 3 Best States With No Income Tax for High Net Worth Individuals

 When you die, the state governments of Florida, Texas, and Nevada won’t take any of your wealth.

-Texas and Nevada do not appear to be quite as free from business taxes as Florida, but they’re still much better than the high tax states.
+Texas and Nevada are not quite as free from business taxes as Florida, but they’re still much better than the high tax states.
 Again, check with a tax accountant to get these sorts of specifics.

 But this is a point in favor that might edge Florida up to the top of your list.
 Here’s an article with more on Florida’s business tax laws.

 Another point in Florida’s favor is what they call the homestead exemption.
-While perhaps not a huge benefit for someone with high net worth, this exemption lets you remove the first $25,000 of your home’s assessed value from school district property taxes, and the first $50,000 from all other types of property taxes.
+While perhaps not a huge benefit for someone with a high net worth, this exemption lets you remove the first $25,000 of your home’s assessed value from school district property taxes, and the first $50,000 from all other types of property taxes.

 Florida Might Be the One

 Retirees don’t just move there for the sun.
-They also move there because it saves them a lot of money.
+They also move there because it saves them a lot of money on taxes.
 And high net worth retirees will save even more.

-If you think that’s good, look at this one:
+And if you think that’s good, look at this one:

 According to Business Insider, an ultra-high net worth investor making $10 million a year and who owns a $10 million home will pay $1.2 million more in taxes living in New York compared to Florida.